Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Two-stage method

-Correction map: \texttt{\{TP $\rightarrow$ FP,\; FP $\rightarrow$ TP,\; TN $\rightarrow$ FN,\; FN $\rightarrow$ TN\}}. \\\\ Effectively, if the LR model predicts the LLM conclusion is incorrect, we flip the outcome (True $\leftrightarrow$ False).
-If the LR model predicts it is correct, we keep it unchanged.
-The decision is based on the LR prediction probability and a chosen probability threshold P. We used the out-of-the-box Logistic Regression model and TF-IDF text vectorizer from the scikit-learn package, which have demonstrated strong performance in numerous applications.
-The vectorizer implements standard n-gram feature extraction, and we used an n-gram range of (1, 4), which we found to be optimal for our study.
+For the LLM-generated conclusions corresponding to the test set, we apply correction using the following mapping rule: \\\\ \textit{If the correction model predicts that the LLM conclusion is incorrect, the predicted class label is flipped.
+Otherwise, the original prediction is retained.} \\\\ Effectively, if the CM model predicts the LLM conclusion is incorrect, we flip the outcome (True $\leftrightarrow$ False).
+If the CM model predicts it is correct, we keep it unchanged.
+The decision is based on the CM prediction probability and a chosen probability threshold P. We used the out-of-the-box Logistic Regression model and TF-IDF text vectorizer from the scikit-learn package, which have demonstrated strong performance in numerous applications.
+The vectorizer implements standard n-gram feature extraction, and we used an n-gram range of (1, 2), which we found to be optimal for our study.
 Although the package provides functionality for extracting the most important features—commonly used in many studies to examine which terms contribute most to the outcome—this was not useful in our case.
 First, n-grams are usually not explicitly interpretable, and second, our outcome was not event-based but was instead designed to validate the correctness of previous results.

+The original prediction task attempts to infer a rare clinical or financial outcome directly from raw narratives.
+In contrast, the correction model operates on reasoning already produced by the LLM.
+These reasoning traces often summarize the most relevant evidence, hypotheses, and uncertainty, effectively transforming a complex prediction problem into the simpler task of recognizing whether the reasoning is internally consistent with the final conclusion.
+Unlike conventional feature engineering, these semantic features are generated automatically by the reasoning model and require no manually designed domain-specific rules.
+Consequently, the correction problem is substantially easier than predicting the original outcome directly.